 AI Is Killing the Junior Role.
 You’re Either Useful or You’re Next

-AI isn't eliminating junior roles — it's replacing them right now.
+AI isn't just disrupting junior roles: It's replacing them right now.
 If you're not bringing value beyond what a model can do in 12 seconds, you're already obsolete.
 Get useful, or get out of the way.

 Let’s cut the pretense: AI isn’t “going to disrupt junior jobs someday.”
 It already is.
 Entry-level roles are being gutted in silence, not because of a technological future, but because of a present-day reality where large language models and automation tools outperform junior hires at 80% of the tasks they were brought in to do.